• Skip to main content

 This no-bake snack mix hits all the marks: sweet and salty, soft and crunchy, fun to make with kids, and dangerously easy to eat by the handful.
 While a lot of recipes lean on Chex cereal, I’ve always loved using popcorn as the base.
 It gives you that airy crunch, and it’s the perfect vehicle for catching all that melted white chocolate and sprinkles.

 That said, this is a choose-your-own-adventure kind of recipe.
-Throw in more pretzels for an even saltier bite?
+Throw in more pretzel sticks for an even saltier bite?
 Do it.
 Need to clear out your Easter candy stash?
 Toss it in.
-I’ve made this with pastel Smarties for a more Canadian twist, mini eggs, marshmallows, and even frosted animal cookies.
+I’ve made this with mini eggs, marshmallows, and even frosted animal cookies.
 The rule here is simple: if it’s sweet and looks cute, it probably belongs in the bowl.

 If you’re more of a cereal fan, you can swap the popcorn for Chex, Cheerios, or whatever’s in your pantry.
 This recipe doesn’t judge.